Quick Verdict

 | Enterprise | Custom | Custom | Yes | Yes |

 What Zapier counts as a task: Every individual action step in a Zap.
 A workflow with 5 steps that runs 100 times per month consumes 500 tasks.
-Filters that block execution still count as tasks.
-This is critical to understand when projecting costs.
+Critically: filters that block execution still count as tasks in many configurations.
+This is the billing mechanic that most surprises operators who build complex conditional workflows.

-What Zapier does not count: Triggers (the event that starts a workflow) do not consume tasks.
-But every subsequent action does.
+What Zapier does not count: Triggers do not consume tasks.
+But every subsequent action does, including formatting, delay, and lookup steps that operators often treat as “free” steps.

 Make Pricing (2026)

-Make operates on an operation-based model but the counting logic is fundamentally different from Zapier’s, and this difference is where significant cost savings emerge at scale.
+Make operates on an operation-based model but the counting logic differs fundamentally from Zapier’s, and this difference is where significant cost savings emerge at scale.

 | Plan | Monthly Price (Annual) | Operations/Month | Scenarios | Data Transfer |